interdevel/diabetes-calculator/README.md

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/diabetes-calculator` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/utilities-for-diabetes-care` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **Settings > Diabetes Calculator** to configure the plugin options.
+3. Go to **Settings > Diabetes Care Utils** to configure the plugin options.

 == Frequently Asked Questions ==